 Uses metaphors to help teach skills.
 Focuses on doing things that bring meaning to life even when you are in pain and is a values-based work.

 Will Dialectic Behavioral Therapy (DBT) work for you?

-DBT is a highly effective form of therapy that has been known to work for a wide range of mental health disorders.
-The core concepts that DBT is based on make it remarkably effective in dealing with problematic thoughts, feelings, behaviors, and relationships.
+DBT is a highly effective form of therapy that works for a wide range of mental health disorders.
+To clarify, the core concepts of DBT make it remarkably effective in dealing with problematic thoughts, feelings, behaviors, and relationships.
 DBT is an effective option for you if you are suffering from any of these disorders:

 1- Borderline Personality Disorder (BPD)

 2- Bipolar Disorder

 4- Eating Disorders

 6- Post-Traumatic Stress Disorder (PTSD)